 I actually missed it at the time on account of being rather ill with the flu, but my latest review is up.
-Go and check it out over on UK Anime Network or read it here.
+Come on in and read it here.

 After a solid, if inconsistent, collection of episodes in Naruto Shippuden Box Set 22 we arrive hopefully at the shores of Box Set 23.
 Alas, the good ship Naruto has docked in filler bay and stays there right up until the very last episode of this set.
 So, filler is the order of the day, but don’t fret too much as some of it isn’t all that bad.
 That said, much of this collection can be politely described as pretty forgettable.

 Naruto Shippuden Box Set 23 begins with Sai preparing his sealing jutsu and Kakashi’s teams tackling the various reincarnated members of the Seven Ninja Swordsmen of the Mist, though the set spends much of it’s first six epodes in the past.
 This includes an excursion into the Raikage’s past and his initial meetings with Tsunade; in fact flashbacks crop up with alarming regularity throughout the opening episodes of this set.
 Flashbacks are far from the only lazy narrative mechanism on display here, but they’re certainly the most prevalent.

 It isn’t until the seventh episode that we’re treated to something a little different in the form of the “Power” arc: A special story arc to celebrate the series’ 500th episode.
 While there must be a certain element of sadism in Studio Pierrot’s decision to celebrate a number artificially inflated with an obscene amount of terrible filler with more filler, in this case the filler itself is not actually that bad.